Leading in the face of disadvantage: If not us, then who?

 She went on to teach at a diverse range of schools at dramatically different points of the sector, including an all-girls school in New Zealand, and a Church of the Bretheren school in Liverpool.

 Tuesday believes being brought up by a grandmother who taught her to “launch herself out of her comfort zone at any given opportunity”, braced her for the intensity of practicing as a teacher.
 This resilience proved useful as her career developed, and in 2014, she entered her first headship at Ormiston Chadwick Academy just outside of Liverpool at the age of 36.

-Early into her headship, Tuesday completed Ambition Institute’s Future Leaders programme.
+Early into her headship, Tuesday completed Ambition Institute’s Future Leaders programme, which recently came to an end after 16 years.
 She fondly recalls an introductory lecture, and the profound impact it had on her practice: